hector-js/stub-backend/README.md

     ```npm install json-server --save-dev```

-* My recomendation is to use this project in the root and include it in your repository as well because you will be able to manage versions in it.
+* My advise is to use this project in the root and include it in your repository as well because you will be able to manage versions in it.

 * There are three files in the resources:
     - _environment.js_  you can add the data related to the environment like tokens, headers, endpoints, etc.